arangodb/arangodb/Documentation/Books/Manual/Deployment/Cloud/Aws.md

 Using the [ArangoDB Starter](../ArangoDBStarter/README.md), [Kubernetes](../Kubernetes/README.md),
-or performing a [Manual Deployment](../Manually/README.md) are all valid options.
-Please refer to the corresponding chapter for further information.
+or performing a [Manual Deployment](../Manually/README.md) are all valid options to deploy on AWS.
+Please refer to the corresponding chapters for further information.

 **Important:** In order to deploy on AWS, general guidelines, like using a fast, local, SSD disk for the data directory of the ArangoDB processes apply.